» Index Page

 and any prizes will be paid to your estate.
 This one year is probably in place to allow time for your will instructions to be acted upon and your estate distributed.

-A record was introduced in January 2011 to make managing your account easier.
+A record was introduced several years ago to make managing your account easier.
 This will be issued to holders

-when they cash bonds in or buy more.
+when they cash them in or buy more.
 It shows recent repayments, a summary of those held, useful contact telephone number and up to date terms and conditions.

 New services introduced at the same time included being able to set an online or phone account which makes buying them easier and the ability to have winnings paid

-Martin Lewis, the Money Saving Expert has created a premium bonds calculator at his website moneysavingexpert where each holder can add his or her amount of
+Martin Lewis, the Money Saving Expert has created a calculator at his website moneysavingexpert where each holder can add his or her amount of

 holding and how long they project to keep them for in terms of years.
 This will then automatically predict how likely it is that the holder